Phoebe Jekielek

 Since 2015, Phoebe has been part of the Hurricane Island Center for Science and Leadership whose mission is to integrate science education, applied research, and leadership development through year-round educational programs and a seasonal, environmentally-sustainable island community.
 She has worn most of the hats you can wear in a non-profit ranging from Marketing and Outreach to Program Directorship.
 She is currently the Director of Research for the organization with the strategic priority of investigating community-driven questions.
 HICSL currently supports a 3.2 acre research aquaculture site growing scallops and kelp with plans to include mussels and oysters in the future.
 Research projects include evaluation of gear effects on gonad conditioning and spawn timing on partner farms throughout Penobscot Bay in comparison to wild populations, scallop tagging studies in collaboration with DMR to evaluate scallop movement and growth in the Lower Penobscot Scallop rotational management area, and annual dive surveys and spat bag deployments to understand local Hurricane Island scallop populations.

-She is also currently pursuing her PhD with Drs.
-Heather Leslie (UMaine) and Nichole Price (Bigelow) as part of the Maine eDNA program.
-Her work includes development of eDNA tools to monitor reproduction and recruitment processes in aquaculture and wild shellfisheries and evaluation of potential population enhancement resulting from the growing scallop aquaculture industry.
+She defended her PhD dissertation “Integrating life history and environmental DNA (eDNA) data to enhance detection of sea scallop (Placopecten magellanicus) populations” in September as part of the Maine eDNA program.
+Her work included the development of eDNA tools to monitor reproduction and recruitment processes in aquaculture and wild shellfisheries and evaluation of potential population enhancement resulting from the growing scallop aquaculture industry.
+She received postdoctoral funding from the Builders Initiative to explore wild and cultured sea scallop populations’ responses to environmental variability in the Brady Lab and continues to collaborate with Dr. Leslie to understand industry perceptions of ecosystem based fisheries management.